pymupdf/PyMuPDF/docs/pymupdf4llm/index.rst

 - Standard text and tables are detected, brought in the right reading sequence and then together converted to **GitHub**-compatible **Markdown** text.
 Tables in plain text output mode are rendered using the `tabulate <https://pypi.org/project/tabulate/>`_ package.

 - Header lines are identified via the font size and appropriately prefixed with one or more `#` tags.
-When using the package together with :ref:`PyMuPDF Layout <https://pypi.org/project/pymupdf-layout/>`_, titles, section headers and page headers and footers are detected.
+When using the package together with :ref:`PyMuPDF Layout <pymupdf-layout>`, titles, section headers and page headers and footers are detected.

 - Bold, italic, mono-spaced text and code blocks are detected and formatted accordingly.
 Similar applies to ordered and unordered lists.